Is It Your Kitty’s Special Day Soon? Then You Will Want To Check Out These Amazing Cat Birthday Cake Recipes And Ideas!

 - Large cookie cutter molds.

-One of the really fun parts of learning how to make a cat birthday cake for your cat is choosing the cake toppings, or garnishes.
+One of the really fun parts of this noble endeavor is choosing the cake toppings, or garnishes.

 Here are a few fun ideas to consider:

-To add an extra layer of temptation to your cat birthday cake!
+Cosmic catnip* to add an extra layer of temptation to the finished product!

-These yummy treats come in many different flavors, and are great for decorating your cake birthday cake.
+Temptations Cat treats* come in many different flavors, and are great for decorating your cake.

-Purina Friskies Party Mix also come in a variety of different flavors.
+Purina Friskies Party Mix* also comes in a variety of different flavors.

 Cat birthday cake recipes